rohan2017/BMP388_DEV_I2C/README.md

 ```
 bmp388.setFIFONoOfMeasurements(NO_OF_MEASUREMENTS);		// Calculate the size of the FIFO required to store the measurements
 ```

-The maximum number of measurements for temperature and pressure is 72 and for temperature alone is 126.
+The maximum number of measurements is 72 for temperature and pressure and 126 for temperature alone.

 This function above calculates the FIFO size in bytes required to store the specified number of either temperature or temperature and pressure meaurements.
-If the memory allocation + sensortime (4 bytes) + overhead (2 bytes) exceeds the size of the FIFO it returns 0 or failure, oth
+The function returns 1 the number of measurements fits within the BMP388's FIFO, 0 if the required number of measurements is too large.

 To check if the FIFO measurements are ready the getFIFOData() function can be polled.
 The function returns 1 if the measurements are ready, 0 if they are still pending.
 The parameters include float pointers to temperature, pressure and altitude arrays, as well the sensorTime append to each batch of measurements that is a uint32_t (unsigned long) variable passed by reference:

 ```
-if (bmp388.getFifoData(float *temperature, float *pressure, float *altitude, float &sensorTime)
+bmp388.getFifoData(float *temperature, float *pressure, float *altitude, float &sensorTime);
-{
-	// The FIFO measurements are ready
-}
 ```

 The float arrays are decleared whose size (number of indices) matches the number of measurements:

 ```